Tips for Avoiding Distracted Driving: 6 Suggestions for Awareness Month

-It’s Distracted Driving Awareness Month: Here are 6 Tips for Keeping Your Eyes on the Road
+It’s Distracted Driving Awareness Month: Here are 6 Tips to Avoid Distracted Driving and Keep Your Eyes on the Road

 Distracted driving is one of the leading causes of motor vehicle accidents.
 While many people think of distracted driving as being on the phone while driving, distracted driving can take many forms.
 From watching a video (even while in traffic) to children in the back seat, various responsibilities and activities can take our attention off the road.
 However, that split second that we are distracted by passengers or other activities can have dire consequences.
 This month is Distracted Driving Awareness Month so we’ve compiled a list of six tips to help you keep your eyes on the road for your safety and the safety of others.